-The advantage of EllaOne compared to other day after pills is that EllaOne can help you prevent pregnancy for up to 120 hours after the unprotected sex.
-Other day after pills are usually effective for only up to 72 hours.
-The disadvantage of EllaOne is that it is slightly less effective compared the ordinary contraceptive pills.
+The advantage of EllaOne compared to another day after pills are that it can help you prevent pregnancy for up to 120 hours after the unprotected sex.
+Other days after pills are usually effective for only up to 72 hours.
+The disadvantage is that it is slightly less effective compared the ordinary contraceptive pills.

-There are also possible side effects that can be caused by EllaOne.
+There are also possible side effects.
 The common side effects include vomiting and nausea, fatigue, abdominal pain, period pains, headaches and dizziness.
-Uncommon side effects that has a slim chance of occurring to you include diarrhea, constipation, heartburn, urinary tract infection, acne, migraine, abnormal vaginal bleeding, vaginal inflammation, genital itching, acid reflux, dehydration, nose bleeds, joint pain and hives.
+Uncommon side effects that have a slim chance of occurring to you include diarrhoea, constipation, heartburn, urinary tract infection, acne, migraine, abnormal vaginal bleeding, vaginal inflammation, genital itching, acid reflux, dehydration, nose bleeds, joint pain and hives.